GrizlySheperd/my_retro/README.md

 # my_retro
 # Software Development Bootcamp Retrospective
 # Introduce yourself
-    My name is Nathaniel and Im learning Full-Stack
+    My name is Nathaniel and Im learning to be a Full-Stack Developer